Clastify logo

 Question 35

-Explain your choice in terms of metallic bonding.
+Explain the trend in melting point in terms of metallic bonding.

 Question 36